fabischkamau/modus-kg/README.md

-# Modus AI Agents with Knowledge Graphs
+# Modus AI Agents with Knowledge Graphs | GraphRag

 ## Introduction

 GraphRAG is a project designed to enable AI-driven agents to interact seamlessly with knowledge graphs.
 The goal is to simplify how users query and retrieve information from knowledge graphs by using natural language.
 With features like text-to-Cypher translation, tool-calling, and memory integration, this project demonstrates how AI can make complex graph queries accessible to everyone.

+This project is designed to work with any knowledge graph domain and therefore you can use any dataset of your choice.
+It is Recommended you can use the healthcare dataset or the recomendation in neo4j sandbox if you want to try it out.

 ## Project Demo